Syntax test expr [ expr ] [[ expr ]]

-Each operator and operand must be a separate argument.
-When the
+Spaces around the brackets are important - each operator and operand must be a separate argument.

-can be combined using the following operators, listed in decreasing order of
+Multiple Expressions can be combined using the following operators, listed in decreasing order of precedence.

 [ builtins evaluate